eemeli/yaml/docs/04_documents.md

 //   range: [ 0, 180, 180 ] }
 ```

+These functions should never throw,
+provided that `str` is a string and the `options` are valid.
+Errors and warnings are included in the documents' `errors` and `warnings` arrays.
+In particular, if `errors` is not empty
+it's likely that the document's parsed `contents` are not entirely correct.

+The `contents` of a parsed document will always consist of `Scalar`, `Map`, `Seq` or `null` values.

 #### `parseDocument(str, options = {}): Document`

 Parses a single `Document` from the input `str`; used internally by `parse`.